Are Restraining Orders Public Record?(4 Most Common Types Explained)

 2. Elder Or Dependent Adult Abuse Restraining Order

-This type of order is reserved explicitly for elderly or disabled individuals aged 65 and over or between 18-64 with disabilities that impede them from completing regular daily tasks.
+This type of order is for elderly or disabled individuals.
+It is for those aged 65 and over, or 18 to 64 with disabilities that hinder daily tasks.

 This form of protection guards these groups from being taken advantage of and, in most criminal cases, involves family members as well.